wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 <h2 class="title is-5">Legal executive</h2>...
 ```

-First, you use your browser to look at Fake Python's HTML.
+First, you need to use your browser to look at Fake Python's HTML.
 You discover all of the job titles have the class `"is-5"`.
 Then, all you have to do is search for any HTML that has that class using` find_all`, iterate through the results, and print them.

 ## Regular Expressions